 Prosecution of Assault Offenses

 In order to obtain a conviction, the prosecution must prove that the accused intended to commit some form of harm or the person took an action that was a voluntary action to create that harm and that the person’s actions actually resulted in some degree of harm to the other person.
-Once the prosecution has proved these elements, the defendant may be convicted and charged with
+Once the Greenwich prosecution has proved these elements, the defendant may be convicted and face severe assault penalties.

 First-degree assault is up to 20 years imprisonment, second-degree assault is up to 5 years imprisonment, third-degree assault is up to 1-year imprisonment, then the probation in a first degree is up to 5 years, second-degree assault is up to 3 years, and third-degree assault is up to 2 years.
 And there is a potential fine, for first-degree assault it is $15,000, second-degree assault is up to $5,000, and third-degree assault is up to $2,000.